zipkinlab/Doser_etal_2022_MEE_A/README.md

 Contains all code and data for case study of the foliage-gleaning bird community in the Hubbard Brook Experimental Forest.

-+ `hbef-spatial`: directory containing shapefiles for creation of Figure 2 in the manuscript.
++ `hbef-spatial`: directory containing shapefiles of the Hubbard Brook Experimental Forest boundaries for creation of Figure 2 in the manuscript.
 + `hbef-msPGOcc-cross-val.R`: script to run nonspatial multispecies occupancy model with cross-validation.
 + `hbef-msPGOcc-int.R`: script to run nonspatial multispecies occupancy model with an intercept only model for occurrence.
 + `hbef-msPGOcc.R`: script to run nonspatial multispecies occupancy model.